MattThurling/eth-playground/README.md

 `npm install`

-Add mnemonic of Ethereum accounts in seed folder
+Add mnemonic of Ethereum accounts in seed folder - give access to your MetaMask accounts with ETH to pay gas

-Add address to send from in line 55 of vWallet.js

 `node vWallet.js <recovery file> <xprv>`

+Values tracked in VestoSign.md file